Grandkahuna43325/ytui-music/README.md

     - Favorite music are shown in `Liked` section in sidebar
     - Favorite playlists are shown in `My playlist` section in sidebar
     - Favorite artists are shown in `Following` section in sidebar

 ---

+#TODO & known errors:
+1) moving from tui to ratatui(why do I torture myself with this?)
+2) searching "music:the title" gives error(because of the space I think?)
+3) vim keybindings as default

+---